 (4) In the case of a breach of the condition referred to in subsection (2) the licensing authority must cancel the licence in respect of the premises unless it is satisfied that the construction of the petrol station commenced before the applicable day in which case the authority may exercise any of the powers in section 96.

-[Section 65A inserted by No. 23 of 2000 s.
+[Section 65A inserted: No. 23 of 2000 s.
 6.]

 65B.
 Promoting liquor, regulations may prescribe conditions about